kkdlau/COMP4411-Impressionist/README.md

 - [ ] <u>(8B)</u> Bayesian matting (M, D)

 ## ToDo before submission:
+- [ ] marks with alpha value < 1 disappear when window resized
-- [ ] empty spaces in autopaint and multirespaint - check if shuffle is taking away values? or for_each?? because if repeat a few times, the holes are covered
+- [ ] empty spaces in autopaint and multirespaint - check if shuffle is taking away values? or for_each?? because if repeat a few times, the holes are covered -> dirty fix is to call autopaint a few times ><
 - [ ] warp brush
 - [ ] curved brush that follows image gradient
 - [ ] compile with virtual machine